joana92/java-concept/java_concept.md

     - When this happens, there is no possibility of the threads ever making forward progress unless some outside agent takes action to break deadlock

     Read lock?
 Write lock?
 Reader-Writer lock (shared-exclusive) lock?
 Nested lock?
 Conditional variable?
+    The read lock may be held simultaneously by multiple reader threads, so long as there are no writers.
+The write lock is exclusive.

   - What will hanpend if too many locks in program?
   - mandatory lock vs advisory lock